Diploma in Counselling – Level 3

 There are five mandatory units:

-5. Counselling skills and personal development – this is not a taught unit- students will either complete this unit doing a presentation to the group or an assignment depending on course start date – September starters will do a presentation to the group for this unit
+5. COUNSELLING SKILLS AND PERSONAL DEVELOPMENT (please note this will not be a taught unit- students will complete this unit as either a presentation to the group or an assignment dependent on the start date of your course- September starters will do a presentation to the group for this unit/ January starters will complete this unit as a written assignment

 How are students assessed?